Saudi Arabia says corruption has claimed $100 billion over decades

 Saudi Arabia's attorney general, Sheikh Saud Al Mojeb, gave the estimate of the losses in a statement Thursday.

-He also said that 208 individuals have been questioned, and seven have been released without charge.
+He also said that 208 individuals have been questioned as part of an extensive investigation.
+Seven of them have been released without charge.

 "Based on our investigations over the past three years, we estimate that at least $100 billion has been misused through systematic corruption and embezzlement over several decades," the kingdom's top legal official said.